2BDM/programming_for_iot_applications_project/mongoDB_adaptor/README.md

 The subfolder contains the program and the REST interface to manage the operations on MongoDB.

+## Launching the container

+In order to launch this application as a Docker container, the following steps are needed:

+- Make sure to have Docker installed on your machine
+- Edit the configuration file (mongo_conf.json) with your own IP address.
+- Run this command, having the shell open in the `mongoDB_adaptor` folder:

+    `$ docker build -t mongoDB .`

+- Then, you are ready to launch the container:

+    `$ sudo docker run --name mongoDBAdaptor -d -p 8282:8282 mongoDB`

+- To check that it is working, run:

+    `$ docker ps`

+  you should see the container you just created.

 ## MongoDB database

 The database is called 2BDM and contains two collections: